jwcarr/eyekit/README.md

 ### suffix_1 ed (485.927734375, 500.0, 33.978515625, 36.0)
 ```

-In this case, we are printing each interest area's label, its textual representation, and its bounding box (x, y, width, and height).
+In this case, we are printing each interest area's label, the string of text it represents, and its bounding box (x, y, width, and height).
 Various other methods are available for treating all lines, words, characters, or ngrams as interest areas.
 If, for example, you were interested in every word, you could use the `TextBlock.words()` iterator without needing to explicitly mark up every word as an interest area:

 ```python
 >>> for word in txt.words():